 If you require hospitalization, Medica will refer you to one of its hospital providers.
 Call Customer Service at the number on the back of your Medica ID card.
-Emergency substance use disorder services are covered benefits.
+Emergency substance use disorder services are covered at the Tier 1 - Preferred benefit level .
 After receiving emergency substance use disorder inpatient services please notify Customer Service at the number on the back of your Medica ID card as soon as reasonably possible.